 The Southern Association of Colleges and Schools Commission on Colleges (SACS) accredits the quality and integrity of the University of South Florida as degree-granting higher education institution and its programs.
 To meet the accreditation standards the Graduate Certificate Programs for Instructional Technology must document the attainment of outcomes for each certificate.
 In order to do this, you will need to document your outcome skills from earning your Graduate Certificate.
 The Instructional Technology program has designated a project created in one of the courses to meet this documentation requirement for each of the certificates.

-You will need to provide the URL for the outcome project to demonstrate your mastery of skills obtained from the certificate.
+On your completion form, include the URL for the outcome project to demonstrate your mastery of skills obtained from the certificate.
 Include on the web page of this URL or within the web site of your project an about page, which explains your role in the project, how your project was created, and how this project demonstrates your skills.
 If this is a group project, then please include the names of the other members and the tasks that they accomplished as well as the tasks for which you were responsible.
 Please make sure that you retain these artifacts from the designated courses.
 Please review the following table to see which project you should retain in order to meet this requirement.

 Depending on the time of year that your notification is received, it could